 Riana Sherman, Early Childhood Principal

-(Two’s through Pre-K) based on the Classroom Storytelling Project from Rice University’s Center for Education.
+Our literacy program is based on the Classroom Storytelling Project from Rice University’s Center for Education.
 This program involves writing down children’s dictation, often in the form of Daily News, and then helping them dramatize these stories.
-This validates their words, familiarizes the children with the orthographic features of print (left to right, top to bottom), introduces beginning sight vocabulary, and exposes them to the alphabet and the sounds that the letters make.
+This exercise validates their words, familiarizes children with the orthographic features of print (left to right, top to bottom), introduces beginning sight vocabulary, and exposes them to the alphabet and the sounds that the letters make.
 In addition, all children are immersed in a print-rich, literacy based environment in every classroom in an appropriate way for each age level.
+In pre-K, we utilize a developmentally based, flexible, multi-sensory, and effective program called Handwriting without Tears to develop good handwriting habits and improve fine motor coordination.
+Students at all EC levels participate in programming in our extensive library.

 Rhythms and Movement

-(CDO through Pre-K) develops gross motor skills and a love of music.
-Taught by Adam Berry, each class attends several times during the week to learn songs, dances, creative movement, rhymes, motor skills, and Judaic music and rituals.
+Music is a central component of the BYDS Early Childhood experience.
+Our Rhythms program develops gross motor skills and a love of music.
+Taught by Jon Swann, each class attends several times during the week to learn songs, dances, creative movement, rhymes, motor skills, and Judaic music and rituals.
+In Pre-K, students will participate in elementary-school PE classes once per week.

 In-House Field Trips

-All children are exposed to curriculum enrichment by experiencing In-House Field Trips such as Arts Alive, Jump Bunch, Shofar Factory and the Olive Press throughout the year.
+All children are exposed to curriculum enrichment by experiencing In-House Field Trips such as Jump Bunch, Shofar Factory, and the Olive Press throughout the year.